 Second, denying the variance would deprive the Applicant of rights commonly enjoyed by other similarly situated property owners in the Rural Preservation District and Limited Development Area.
-Applicant's improvements are of similar size and character as those found at surrounding homes.
-This Board finds such improvements are a commonly enjoyed right of property owners who own lots similar to that of the Applicant.
+Applicant seeks to build a home that is of similar size and character as surrounding homes, many of which have been built since adoption of the Critical Area program.
+This Board finds that the right to construct a dwelling suitable for habitation is a commonly enjoyed right of property owners who own lots similar to that of the Applicant.

 Third, granting a variance will not confer a special privilege upon the Applicant.
-Applicant's proposed site plan asks for a relatively modest set of improvements, and includes all required mitigation plantings, environmental considerations, and, aside from the need for this variance, complies with all applicable regulations.
+Applicant's proposed site plan asks for a relatively modest dwelling, and includes all required mitigation plantings, environmental considerations, and, aside from the need for this variance, complies with all applicable regulations.
 Regarding whether grant of the variance alone constitutes a special privilege, it was noted in the previous paragraph that Applicant's proposed development is of an intensity and character that may commonly be found in the Critical Area in St. Mary's County, even among dwellings constructed after St. Mary's County's adoption of its Critical Area program.

-Fourth, the need for the variance does not arise from the actions of the Applicant.
-The Applicant's proposal revolves around the location of an existing, legally nonconforming home.
+Fourth, the need for the variance does not arise from actions of the Applicant.
+The Applicant's proposal revolves around making use of an existing footprint the selection of which was not the Applicant's.